johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 - **End of Step**: Display "[Step 3/6 Complete]" and prompt user with "Type 'PROCEED TO STEP 4' to continue to Project Scaffolding"

 ### Step 4: Project Scaffolding
-- NO ACTUAL FILES are created until this step
-- Set up initial folder structure
+- SET UP INITIAL FOLDER STRUCTURE AND CREATE FILES NOW
+- **Actions to Execute** (these are not suggestions but commands to be executed):
+  - Create project root directory
+  - Generate all subdirectories following the defined structure
-- Create configuration files
+  - Create initial configuration files
-- Initialize version control
+  - Initialize git repository (if specified)
   - Set up package management
-- Create initial README and documentation
+  - CREATE initial README and documentation files
-- **Key Actions** (ALL must be confirmed):
-  - Present the planned folder structure for user approval
-  - Confirm git repository initialization method
-  - Confirm package manager setup (npm, pip, etc.)
-  - List all configuration files to be created
+- **Files to Create**:
-  - Describe build process setup
+  - Directory structure exactly as specified in the template
+  - Configuration files (.gitignore, package.json, etc.)
+  - README.md with project information
+  - License file if specified
 - **End of Step**: Display "[Step 4/6 Complete]" and prompt user with "Type 'PROCEED TO STEP 5' to continue to Environment Setup"

 ### Step 5: Environment Setup